+The results for the ratio $\chi_{xx}^{L}/\chi_{xx}^{S}$ and $\chi_{xy}^{L}/\chi_{xy}^{S}$ are summarized in Tab.~\ref{tab:ratio}.
+The ratios are between 5 and 15 percents, and the magnitudes are in the order of $\text{Fe}<\text{Co}<\text{Ni}$.
+We find that the ratios are nearly the same for the two chosen values of the energy broadening $\Gamma$, $25\ \mathrm{meV}$ and $100\ \mathrm{meV}$, implying that the relative magnitude between the orbital pumping and spin pumping is robust with respect to the degree of disorder.
 In order to understand what makes Fe, Co, and Ni different, we investigate Fermi energy dependence of both diagonal ($\chi_{xx}^S$ and $\chi_{xx}^L$) and off-diagonal ($\chi_{xy}^S$ and $\chi_{xy}^L$) components of the response, which are shown in Figs.~\ref{fig:Fermi_dep}(a,b) and Figs.~\ref{fig:Fermi_dep}(c,d), respectively.
-The sign for the spin pumping [Figs.~\ref{fig:Fermi_dep}(a,c)] remains positive on a wide range of energy because the spin pumping is mainly due to the exchange spin splitting.
+The sign for the spin pumping [Figs.~\ref{fig:Fermi_dep}(a,c)] remains positive over a wide range of energy because the spin pumping is mainly due to the exchange spin splitting.
 The orbital pumping, however, exhibits gradual change of the sign, from negative to positive values [Figs.~\ref{fig:Fermi_dep}(b,d)].
-We find that the orbital pumping is driven by the SOC and vanishes if the SOC is switched off~\cite{Supplemental}.
-Therefore, the orbital pumping is a secondary effect that follows the spin pumping by the SOC.
-This is also why for considered materials the orbital pumping [Figs.~\ref{fig:Fermi_dep}(b,d)] is generally smaller than the spin pumping [Figs.~\ref{fig:Fermi_dep}(a,c)] by an order of magnitude.
+We confirm that the orbital pumping is linearly proportional to the SOC strength and vanishes if the SOC is switched off~\cite{Supplemental}.
+That is, the orbital pumping is a secondary effect following the spin pumping by the SOC.
+This also explains the small magnitude of the orbital pumping [Figs.~\ref{fig:Fermi_dep}(b,d)] compared to the the spin pumping [Figs.~\ref{fig:Fermi_dep}(a,c)] by an order of magnitude.